kuzzleio/documentation-old/src/api-documentation/controller-admin/reset-database.md

 Asynchronously delete indexes created by users.
 This does not include Kuzzle's internal index.

 This action has no impact on Kuzzle's internal index and Plugin indexes.

+The following calls will be ignored before the end of the execution of the first call.

+The optional parameter `refresh` can be used with the value `wait_for` in order to wait for all the indexes to be removed.